Westmoreland County Demonstrates Lack of Diversity in Elected Representatives

-With the upcoming election, there is a heavy focus now more than ever on America’s diversity or lack thereof.
-Since the city’s founding in 1799, 100 percent of Greensburg elected officials have been white.
+With the upcoming election, there is a heavy focus now more than ever on America’s diversity, or lack thereof.
+Since the city’s founding in 1799, 100% of Greensburg elected officials have been white.

 To understand more about diversity and the local area itself, Associate Professor of Education, Dr. Melissa Marks, and Associate Professor of Political Science, Dr. Paul Adams, were asked for their comment on the situation.

 Dr. Marks, whose research focuses on issues of diversity, said people often look for a single cause for the lack of diversity in politics in areas like Greensburg.
-She said that there isn’t one singular cause, but the main one that she focused on was economics.
+She said that there isn’t one singular cause, but economics is a factor.

 “You have to have education, money, and connections; whoever has the money gets to have to power,” she said.

 “Who do you think has those things in this area?”

 Westmoreland County as a whole is 95% white.